 Data collection

+Data collection was conducted by four researchers from the Vietnam National University of Agriculture (VNUA) having either a background in sociology or in veterinary medicine, and one researcher from Cirad with a background in veterinary medicine.
+All the researchers were experienced in participatory epidemiology and/or in conducting qualitative studies and were familiar with the Vietnamese veterinary and animal production context.

-We first organized a focus group discussion (FGD) in December 2020 with 12 stakeholders from the antibiotics and alternative feed additives value chain who were identified through semi-structured interviews in a preliminary study (Bâtie et al. 2022).
+We first organized a focus group discussion (FGD) in December 2020 in Hanoi with 12 stakeholders from the antibiotics and alternative feed additives value chain belonging to different categories.
+Four participants were from the public sector (three from the Sub-Department of Animal Health and Livestock Production (Sub-DAHLP) and one from the veterinarian district station), while eight were from the private sector.
+The different categories of stakeholders were identified through semi-structured interviews in a preliminary study (Bâtie et al. 2022).
+The participants were invited based on the list of contacts of one researcher of the team.
 The objectives were to collectively map the antibiotics and alternative feed additives value chain and identify key stakeholders.
 The discussion was organized around three topics: (i) identifying the stakeholders in the chain and their roles, (ii) drawing the chain and their interactions, and (iii) identifying existing antibiotic-related legislation [Supplementary Material 1].
-Four researchers from the Vietnam National University of Agriculture (VNUA) led the three-hour in-person focus group in Vietnamese, using participatory epidemiology tools such as flowchart building (Catley, Alders, and Wood 2012).
-The first author was present remotely and received simultaneous Vietnamese-English translation from a team member.
+The four researchers from VNUA led the three-hour in-person focus group in Vietnamese, using participatory epidemiology tools such as flowchart building (Catley, Alders, and Wood 2012).
+The first author was present remotely and received simultaneous Vietnamese English translation from a team member.
 The FGD was recorded, the minutes were transcribed and translated into English, and the value chain drawn by the participant was translated and copied into a Word document.